mficco/mficco.com/replit.md

 # mficco.com - Personal Blog Site with Jekyll

 ## Overview
 A personal website with an easily updatable blog system powered by Jekyll.
-Write blog posts in simple markdown, and Jekyll automatically generates your website.
+Blog posts are published in your Writing section.
+Write posts in simple markdown, and Jekyll automatically generates your website.

 ## Project Structure
 ```